Hybrid Acousto-Optical Double Dressing of a Two-Level System

-Figure~\ref{fig4}a shows the experimentally measured phonon cooling rate as a function of the optical Rabi frequency and laser detuning, with the acoustic drive fixed at $\Omega_\text{S}/2\pi = 1.75$ GHz.
+Figure~\ref{fig4}(a) shows the experimentally measured phonon cooling rate as a function of the optical Rabi frequency and laser detuning, with the acoustic drive fixed at $\Omega_\text{S}/2\pi = 1.75$ GHz, corresponding to a steady-state phonon number of $\sim 10^{11}$ in the cavity (see Supplemental Material~\cite{supplement} Sec.
+S2).
 As expected, a red-detuned laser removes phonons from the acoustic cavity, while a blue-detuned laser adds phonons.
-The optimal cooling and heating rates occur when the generalized Rabi frequency, $\Omega_\text{R}=\sqrt{\Omega_\text{L}^2+\Delta^2}$, matches the phonon frequency $\omega_\text{S}$ (black dashed line in Fig.~\ref{fig4}a).
-These findings are consistent with both previous results~\cite{Rabl:2010aa,Spinnler:2024aa} and our own theoretical calculations (Fig.~\ref{fig4}b; see Supplementary Section 5).
+The optimal cooling and heating rates occur when the generalized Rabi frequency, $\Omega_\text{R}=\sqrt{\Omega_\text{L}^2+\Delta^2}$, matches the phonon frequency $\omega_\text{S}$ [black dashed line in Fig.~\ref{fig4}(a)].
+These findings are consistent with both previous results~\cite{Rabl:2010aa,Spinnler:2024aa} and our own theoretical calculations [Fig.~\ref{fig4}(b); see Supplemental Material~\cite{supplement} Sec.
+S6].

-We have experimentally demonstrated dynamical control of optical resonance fluorescence from a two-level system via a gigahertz-frequency field.
-The longitudinal gigahertz-frequency drive induces quantum interference between competing transition channels among distinct optically dressed states, resulting in the cancellation of spontaneous emission at selected frequencies.
-The quantum interference between different emission channels can be harnessed for applications including spectral line narrowing~\cite{Zhou:1996aa,Paspalakis:1998aa} and lasing without inversion~\cite{Harris:1989aa,Zhou:1997aa}.
-The ability to manipulate this interference with gigahertz-frequency fields will further enable precise tailoring of emission spectra for precision spectroscopy~\cite{Lukin:2020aa}, the development of tunable quantum light sources~\cite{Senellart:2017aa}, and novel coherent control schemes for quantum information processing~\cite{DeCrescent:2024aa}.
+We have experimentally demonstrated dynamical control of optical resonance fluorescence from a two-level system via a parametric acoustic drive.
+The parametric acoustic drive induces quantum interference between competing transition channels among distinct optically dressed states, resulting in the cancellation of spontaneous emission at selected frequencies.
+The ability to manipulate this interference with a parametric drive will enable Floquet engineering of emission spectra~\cite{Lukin:2020aa}, the development of tunable quantum light sources~\cite{Senellart:2017aa}, and novel coherent control schemes for quantum information processing~\cite{DeCrescent:2024aa}.